A Penny Well Spent

 Their voices trailed off as they left the room.
 Captain Clean kept his eyes on the mysterious door.

 ‘Bombs?’ he whispered nervously to himself.
-‘Oh crap.’
+‘Oh crap.
+Oh crap oh crap oh crap.’

 This was all getting a bit much now.
-The intimidating manufacturer was one thing, but the thought of explosives made him feel like he was in over his head.
+The intimidating toilet manufacturer was one thing, but the thought of explosives made him feel like he was in way over his head.
 He decided to abandon his mission and follow HyJean’s suggestion of concocting a plan of action together in the morning.
-He slipped back through the factory, now with a more urgent gait, and back out of the door.
-He closed it and made sure it was still locked, but as he tried the handle, he heard a loud clunking sound.
+He slipped back through the factory, now with a more urgent gait, still repeating his new chant of “oh crap” quietly as he went, and made his way back out of the door.
+He closed it and tried to piece the broken handle back together.
+He managed to slot it back in, and tried it to check it worked.
+As he did so, he heard a loud clunking sound.

 ‘That’s odd,’ he thought.
 He pressed the handle down again and another booming thud rung out.
-He tried the handle a few more times, but then noticed a large shadow looming over him.
-He span around and was greeted by a huge, hulking figure towering over him like a very tall tower.
-At least 7ft in height and glimmering in the moonlight, the beast slowly leaned down.
-As he moved into the brightness of the security light, the captain saw that it was in fact Bog, wearing a suit that appeared to be made of the same material as his toilets, including some familiar parts, like the seat that was attached to the helmet and framed his face.
-The porcelain armour glistened, lighting up the face of the very tall and very angry man.
+He tried the handle a few more times, but then noticed the wall in front become darker as a large shadow loomed over him.
+He span around and was greeted by a huge, hulking figure, towering over him like a very tall tower.
+At least 7ft in height and glimmering in the moonlight, the monstrous being slowly leaned down.
+As he moved into the brightness of the security light, the captain saw that it was in fact Bog, wearing a suit that appeared to be made of the same material as his toilets, including some familiar parts, like a seat that was attached to the helmet and framed his face.
+The porcelain armour glistened, lighting up the face of the very tall man.
+The light did nothing to accentuate his features, but merely showed how very angry the very tall man was.

 ‘I told you I didn’t want to see you here again,’ said Bog.